graphix-asterixdb/graphix-asterixdb.github.io/docs/language-reference/statements.md

 * * *

 gSQL++ also does not directly support the deletion of vertices and edges.
-Users can however use a gSQL++ query to locate the exact record(s) they want to delete.
+Users can, however, use a gSQL++ query to locate the exact record(s) they want to delete.
 Suppose that we want to delete all users that have made reviews for a fake business.
 We can accomplish this deletion using a correlated sub-query: